oracle/nosql-spring-sdk/README.md

 $ git clone --single-branch --branch gh-pages https://github.com/oracle/nosql-spring-sdk.git nosql-spring-sdk-doc
 ```

-Generate documentation in the master (or other designated) branch of the
+Generate documentation in the main (or other designated) branch of the
 repository

 ``` bash